BG3-Community-Library-Team/bg3-community/Tutorials/Visual/mrboneswildguide.md

 ### 5.2) Piercings and beards

 For these just try to move them so that the base ball of the bone is somewhat flush with the surface where you want the piercing/beard to sit.
 It’s a bit of trial and error but here’s a general visual for face bones: (side note for beards, keep in mind that some of Trips’ accessories use beard bones to attach piercings to: beard_smileline1_ r/l for dimple, beard_upper_lip_m for medusa.)

+Regarding deleting piercing bones, some testing has shown that it is possible to delete them (if for example you have made an ear where not all piercings will visually fit, you can just delete the bones of those you don't want showing).

 ![25_piercings-beards-bones-example.png](/tutorials/custom_head_armatures/25_piercings-beards-bones-example.png)